 Most dogs that cost closer to $3,000 are bred as show dogs and have a significant number of champions in their bloodline.
 Those on the cheaper end are pet-quality dogs or produced by newer breeders.

-On top of actually purchasing the puppy, you’ll need to consider the monthly cost of owning these dogs as well.
-Your first year will often cost the most, as you’ll need to purchase many one-time supplies.
+On top of actually purchasing the puppy, you’ll need to consider the monthly cost which can go up to $85–$635 per month.
+Your first year will often cost the most, as you’ll need to purchase many one-time supplies that can go around $350 or more.
 Puppies also need more training than adult dogs, which often means higher costs as well.

 Italian Greyhound Price: One-Time Costs